-Core courses in a medical assistant education program cover such topics that range from medical office management and medical coding to ethics and healthcare privacy law compliance.
+Core courses in a medical assistant education program cover topics ranging from medical office management and medical coding to ethics and healthcare privacy law compliance.
 Workplace safety and communication skills are also often covered in a comprehensive medical assistant program.

 Regardless of the courses found within an educational program, the primary goal is always the same: to prepare students to become competent, entry-level medical assistants through cognitive, psychomotor, and affective learning domains.
 This is accomplished through a curriculum based on both patient care skills and administrative/clerical skills.

-Further, coursework in a medical assistant program is often designed to prepare students to sit for a number of national certification examinations, such as:
+Further, coursework in a medical assistant program is often designed to prepare students to sit for several national certification examinations, such as:

 - Certified Clinical Medical Assistant – CCMA (NHA)

 - Certified Phlebotomy – CPT (NHA)